 How to protect yourself against the flu

-Getting vaccinated each year is the best way to protect yourself – and others – against seasonal influenza.
+It's not too late to get your flu shot!
+Getting vaccinated each year is the BEST way to protect yourself – and others – against seasonal influenza.

 The flu is highly contagious and spreads by contact with the oral and nasal secretions of others who have been infected.
 To limit exposure: